 Ordinary courts - Finland

-This section provides you with information on the organisation of ordinary courts in Finland.
+This section provides information on the ordinary courts and administrative courts in Finland.

 One can divide the courts of law in Finland into general courts for civil and criminal matters, administrative courts for administrative adjudication and special courts.

 The term ‘general courts’ refers to courts whose jurisdiction is general.
 In other words, they handle legal disputes that have not been made the responsibility of some other court of law.
 General courts are:

 Administrative courts are the Supreme Administrative Court and the Regional Administrative Courts.
 There are six regional administrative courts in Finland: Administrative Court of Helsinki, Hämeenlinna, Eastern Finland, Northern Finland, Turku and Vaasa. Åland also has its own administrative court, Ålands förvaltningsdomstol.

 The highest administrative court is the Supreme Administrative Court (Korkein hallinto-oikeus/Högsta förvaltningsdomstolen).